TheIllusionistMirage/Prattle/Server/Server.md

 ```

-The entire communication process is made using a set of five rules in the protocol
+The entire communication process is made using a set of six rules in the protocol

 Protocol
 =========
+(Incomplete, rules are added/modified when a feature is implemented)

 1. Login